| |||||||||||||||||||||||||||||||||

 " Others postulate a transmutation for bodies and souls alike ; in the same manner in which water is seen to be generated from earth, air from water, and fire from air, as their substance is borne upward, even so from men into heroes and from heroes into demigods [daimonas] the better souls obtain their transmutation.
 But from the demigods a few souls still, in the long reach of time, because of supreme excellence, come, after being purified, to share completely in divine qualities.
 But with some of these souls it comes to pass that they do not maintain control over themselves, but yield to temptation and are again clothed [page 381] with moral bodies and have a dim and darkened life, like mist or vapor |

-[Plutarch, The Obsolescence of Oracles, 414 F - 415 C (1st century AD), -- which you can find in: Babbitt, Frank.
+Plutarch, The Obsolescence of Oracles, 414 F - 415 C (1st century AD), -- which you can find in: Babbitt, Frank.
 Plutarch Moralia, Loeb, Volume 5 (1936/ 1999), pg.
-377- 9] |
+377- 9 |

 As demi-gods, demons were worshiped. |

-| Apollonius of Tyana became divine, and was worshiped. |
+Apollonius of Tyana became divine, and was worshiped. |

 " And I," said Apollonius, " my good friend, understand all languages, though I never learnt a single one."
 The native of Ninevah was astonished at this answer, but the other replied: " You need not wonder at my knowing all human languages ; for, to tell you the truth, I also understand all the secrets of human silence."
 Thereupon the Assyrian worshipped him, when he heard this, and regarded him as a demon; and he stayed with him increasing in wisdom and committing to memory whatever he learnt.
-[Philostratus, The
+Philostratus,

-Life of Apollonius of Tyana, 4.10 (217 AD), -- which you can find in:
+The Life of Apollonius of Tyana, 4.10 (217

-Conybeare, F. C. Philostratus
+F. C. Philostratus

-I: The Life of Apollonius of Tyana, Books I - V (Loeb
+I: The Life of Apollonius of Tyana, Books

 Classical Library #16) (2000), pg.
-53] |
+53 |

 Remember Socrates, the 5th century BC Greek fellow who had his own personal daimon?
 That idea caught on.
 And lasted.
 Here's Porphyry, in the third century AD, describing a ceremony in which the famous neo-platonic philosopher Plotinus called up his own personal demon.
 Plotinus was so cool, his personal daimon turned out to be a full fledged God.
 Plotinus was so impressed, he wrote a book about it.
 Who wouldn't? |